-Box Drive v2.4 and later versions facilitate the task of transitioning users from Box Sync to Box Drive.
-Box Drive automatically uninstalls Box Sync and then cleans up the remaining Sync content, which reduces the content footprint on your device.
-Anyone already using Box Drive who wants to uninstall Box Sync must update to the proper version.
+The Box Drive installer automatically uninstalls Box Sync and then cleans up the remaining Sync content, which reduces the content footprint on your device.
+Anyone already using Box Drive who wants to uninstall Box Sync must update to the latest version.
 Anyone new to Box Drive and who needs Box Sync uninstalled just needs to install Box Drive and log in.

 When you launch Box Drive and log in, Drive prompts you to uninstall Box Sync.
 The uninstallation is a one-click, guided experience, which generally only takes minutes.
 After the uninstallation, Box Drive automatically cleans up all “up-to-date” Sync content from your machine (that is, content that has synced to Box).
 All items not uploaded to Box are left in the original folder, and that folder is renamed to Archived - Box Sync.
 You can then review these items and either upload them manually to Box Drive or delete them.
 This process can restore a significant amount of space to your hard drive.
 It also ensures you don’t accidentally preserve any content such as sensitive customer or company data that poses a business risk if you leave it behind,

 Uninstalling Box Sync via Box Drive does not disable the application.
 It only removes the local client.
 That means you can still see the "sync to desktop" options in the Box Web app even after the uninstall process.
 The only way to get rid of those is to disable the Box Sync application in admin console.
 Ask your Box administrator to do this.

 Here are the system prompts.
 If you choose to change the default uninstallation process (details later in this article) you may not see every prompt: